outdoorbits/little-backup-box/README.md

 Activating the DLNA server also returns the disk space usage information.
 You can use this information to monitor the remaining free space on the storage device.

+The **System info** link gives you access to basic system information, such as a list of storage devices and memory usage.

 ## Problems?

 Please report bugs and issues in the [Issues](https://github.com/dmpop/little-backup-box/issues) section.